berndfo/istio-mock/README.md

 ` docker run -ti  -p8089:8080 brainlounge/servicemock `

-The service is exposed locally on port 8089. it will be fetch from Docker Hub, if not already present.
+The service is exposed locally on port 8089. it will be fetched from Docker Hub, if not already present.

 ## Mocking a Service Mesh on Kubernetes and Istio